-Anyone caught dropping litter, including cigarette butts, chewing gum, or not picking up after their dog in the district will face a fine under a litter enforcement scheme being trialled from November 2017.
+Anyone caught dropping litter, including cigarette butts, chewing gum, or not picking up after their dog in the district will face a fine, if caught.
 This is in response to local residents and businesses stating that street cleanliness is important within the Chichester District.

 - How much are the fines?

 - Zero tolerance policy

 - How do we deal with informal appeals?

 - Paying a fine

 - FAQ - littering and enforcement